 Yes, you can add private vaccine data to ImmuNet.
 Please refer to the Manage Vaccines section of the VFC Inventory Ordering guide here.

 What if the patient is not in ImmuNet when I go to enter data for a patient search?

 If the patient is not in ImmuNet, you can add the patient to ImmuNet.
 Please refer to our Basic Guide to add a new patient in ImmuNet.

-Our office has several different locations-- same pin number but with a different alpha suffix. will each office still be separate?
+Our office has several different locations-- same pin number but with a different alpha suffix, will each office still be separate?

 Yes, each office will still be separate and need to order vaccines separately.
 That means that each office must have users able to log in for each office.